Summers Garden

 The Pacolis have a few rooms out back that are available for long term stays.
 It is probably one of the best options if you plan to stick around for a while.

-A street cafe is open 24 hours across the street by the park if you wake up in the middle of the night looking for a snack.
+Joey’s Cafe is open 24 hours across the street by the park if you wake up in the middle of the night looking for a snack.

 fish-market-001.jpgCatbalogan is a fairly compact city and a good deal of it is within walking distance.
 If it's hot, take one of the foot powered tricycles for 4 pesos.